turingschool/front-end-curriculum/lessons/module-2/testing-with-chai-spies.md

 In your journal, write about the other web APIs and libraries you'll be using in your projects.
 Where might spies help you?
 What will be your strategy?
 </section>

+## Wrap Up

+In your journals, let's reflect on what we just learned.
+Look back at the code we used to create our spies, and write down:

+- Why are each of the 3 arguments passed into `chai.spy.on` necessary?
+- What does each one "do"?

+Finally, spend some time thinking about your current project.

+- What pieces of functionality is code you DID NOT CREATE (like localStorage and its setter/getter methods)?
+- How would you write the spies for those pieces?
+- What questions do you still have?
+- What might you do to find answers to your questions?
+(Who would you talk with, what documentation would you research?)